janus-idp/backstage-plugins/plugins/quay/README.md

-# quay-frontend

-Welcome to the quay-frontend plugin!
+# Quay plugin for Backstage

-This plugin will show you information about your docker images within quay
+This plugin will show you information about your container images within Quay registry

-_This plugin was created through the Backstage CLI_

 ## Getting started

-### Enabling frontend

 1. Install the plugin